NBDsoftware/deep_cartograph/README.md

 ---

 Deep cartograph can be used to train different collective variables from simulation data.
 Either to analyze existing trajectories or to use them to enhance the sampling in subsequent simulations.
-It leverages a custom version of [mlcolvar](https://github.com/NBDsoftware/mlcolvar) to compute or train the different collective variables [1](https://pubs.aip.org/aip/jcp/article-abstract/159/1/014801/2901354/A-unified-framework-for-machine-learning?redirectedFrom=fulltext).
+It leverages PLUMED to compute the features and the [mlcolvar](https://github.com/luigibonati/mlcolvar.git) library to train the different collective variables [1](https://pubs.aip.org/aip/jcp/article-abstract/159/1/014801/2901354/A-unified-framework-for-machine-learning?redirectedFrom=fulltext).

 Starting from a trajectory and topology files, Deep cartograph can be used to: